codepushed/redux-calci/README.md

-# Getting Started with Create React App
+# Redux Calculator

+A responsive iOS-style calculator built with React and Redux Toolkit.
+This project demonstrates modern React development practices with state management using Redux Toolkit.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).